SvetlanaRedkina/Web-Data-Extraction/README.md

 The scraped data is stored into Analytics_Jobs_NY_Indeed.csv

 I will use the data I have collected to explore Analytics' job market in NY 📈.

+I am glad you have visited my project 🌹